 - Place in the fridge and leave for overnight if possible.
 Then check the seasoning and adjust with vinegar and stir well.

-- To serve, place some of the dressing into a small pan and add a few pieces of ham hock warm through gently.
+- Place some of the dressing into a small pan and add a few pieces of ham hock warm through gently.

 - Once warm, spoon over a mix of watercress and lettuce leaves and mix well, but carefully, pile onto a plate and place tomato wedges around the outside.